Reslan-Tinawi/reslan-tinawi.github.io/_drafts/2020-06-06-covid-19-visualization.md

 - And the remaining eleven countries.

-Based on the previous observation, we might ask why the U.S. deaths tolls are so high (as much as eleven countries combined)?
+Based on the previous observation, we might ask why the U.S. death tolls are so high (as much as eleven countries combined)?

 The U.S. is the third in population size (327 million people as of 2018), so we can't compare it with other low-populated countries.